 Risks not so variable

-For small increases in the variable rate, the payment size may stay the same.
-The only difference would be an increase in the amount going to pay the interest .
-However, if rates rise significantly, even by 1.5 per cent, the lender may increase the payments.
+For small increases in the variable rate, your payments may remain the same.
+The only difference would be an increase in the amount going to pay the interest portion.
+However, if rates increase significantly, even by 1.5 per cent, the lender may increase your payments.

-Before deciding on a variable rate, make sure the lender explains all possible scenarios.
-Specifically, find out what interest rate changes will cause higher payments.
+Before deciding on a variable rate, make sure the lender explains all the possible scenarios.
+Specifically, find out what interest rate changes will lead to higher payments.
 You may be able to include the option to lock into a fixed-rate mortgage at any time, but keep in mind that by then the longer-term rates may have changed.

-Fortunately, you can use a mortgage calculatorOpens a new website in a new window - Opens in a new window to determine the savings of going variable versus fixed.
-You may decide that the upside isn’t enough to pass up the certainty provided by a fixed-rate mortgage.
+Fortunately, you can use a mortgage calculatorOpens a new website in a new window - Opens in a new window to help determine the savings of going variable versus fixed.
+You may decide that the advantage isn’t enough to pass up the certainty provided by a fixed-rate mortgage.

 Coming to terms

-Mortgage terms can range from six months to 10 years.
+Mortgage terms can range from 6 months to 10 years.
 Generally, the interest rate rises with the length of the term.

 The advantages of an open mortgage

-Paying off the mortgage all at once or breaking it up to get a better rate often means financial penalties.
+Paying off the mortgage all at once or breaking it up to get a better rate often results in financial penalties.
 Some lenders do offer open mortgages, which allow borrowers to pay off some, or all, of the loan at any time.
-However, there’s a catch: the interest rate may be much higher.
+However, there’s a catch: the interest rate may be significantly higher.

 Which should you choose: A long or short amortization period?

-Anyone taking out a mortgage ought to become very familiar with a mortgage calculatorOpens a new website in a new window - Opens in a new window .
-Try plugging in shorter amortization periods and compare the increase in payments with the drop in interest .
-The sweet spot is often around 20 years, where the increase in payments isn’t so big but the savings in interest could be significant.
+Anyone taking out a mortgage should become very familiar with a mortgage calculatorOpens a new website in a new window - Opens in a new window.
+Try plugging in shorter amortization periods and compare the increase in payments with the drop in interest costs.
+The sweet spot is often around 20 years, where the increase in payments isn’t so big but the savings in interest costs could be significant.

 You can pick weekly, bi-weekly and monthly payments, depending on the lender.
 More frequent payments will mean you’ll pay less interest over the life of the mortgage with the same interest rate.